 The RITS Regulations are comprehensive, and are available to the public on the Bank's website.
-As discussed under Key Consideration 1.2, the Bank has commenced a review of the RITS Regulations with the aim of identifying any areas in which the clarity of the RITS Regulations could usefully be improved.
+As discussed under Key Consideration 1.2, the Bank continues to progress a comprehensive review of the RITS Regulations to identify areas in which the clarity of the RITS Regulations could usefully be improved.
 The RITS Regulations are supplemented by information papers and user guides that explain RITS requirements and functions.